Frequently Asked Questions

 How much supervision is there?

-CIP’s day staff is available from 8AM to 5PM daily.
-Evening residential staff work with students during scheduled appointments from 4PM to 9PM.
+CIP’s day staff is typically available from 8AM to 5PM daily.
+Evening life skills staff work with students during scheduled appointments from 4PM to 9PM.
 After 9PM, overnight on-call staff check in with students and are available for emergencies.
-Incoming students have a curfew of 11 pm on weeknights and 1 am on weekends for the first semester.
+New students have a curfew of 11PM on weeknights and 1AM on weekends during the first term.

 Do students live in dorms?